Wen1i/Innovation-and-entrepreneurship-practice-homework/README.md

 * Project14: Google Password Checkup
 * Project15: forge a signature that you are Satoshi
 * Project16: implement sm2 2P sign with real network communication
-* Project17：implement sm2 2P decrypt with real network communication
+* Project17: implement sm2 2P decrypt with real network communication